 Vacancies for regular PhD positions at the University of Twente are offered on the vacancies website.

 If you're funding the PhD track yourself, you can contact the professor under whose supervision you want to obtain your doctoral degree directly.
-You must, however, first have completed a relevant Master's degree and meet all other admission requirements in order to start a PhD phase.
+You must, however, first have completed a relevant Master's degree and meet all other admission requirements to start a PhD phase.